Billmate/docker-magento2/README.md

 [![Use Magento 2 with Docker](https://img.youtube.com/vi/18tOf_cuQKg/hqdefault.jpg)](https://www.youtube.com/watch?v=18tOf_cuQKg "Use Magento 2 with Docker")

+## Local DNS
+# Create a DNS host entry for the site:
+echo "127.0.0.1 local.magento" | sudo tee -a /etc/hosts

 ## Installation

 After starting the container, you'll see the setup page of Magento 2.
 You can use the script `install-magento` to quickly install Magento 2.
 The installation script uses the variables in the `env` file.